 The problem is that they produce the same unpleasant buzzing noise as single stage compressor models.

 And so, just like a single stage compressor model, you won't want to run an inverter compressor model on lower fan speed.
 Instead, you'll want to run it on high fan speed to better mask the unpleasant noise of its compressor.

 Portable air conditioner noise output is a fairly simple topic.

-You really only need to know two things about it:
+You really only need to know three things about it: